A Walking Tour of Sawtelle Japantown

 Coffee Tomo

-Start your morning with a house-roasted coffee, honey butter bread, and specialty pretzel from the Korean-Japanese inspired Coffee Tomo.
-Their intricate knots are baked fresh daily, which you can enjoy with a drip coffee in the clean, warm ambiance informed by the owner’s background as a landscape architect.
-The honey butter bread comes dusted with cinnamon and topped with whipped cream, while your oven-hot pretel might be filled with sweet potato or Asian red beans and mozzarella.
+Start your walking tour of Sawtelle Japantown with a house-roasted coffee, honey butter bread, and a specialty pretzel from the Korean-Japanese inspired Coffee Tomo.
+Their intricate knots are baked fresh daily, which you can enjoy with a drip coffee in the clean, warm ambiance that's informed by the owner’s background as a landscape architect.
+The honey butter bread comes dusted with cinnamon and topped with whipped cream, while your oven-hot pretzel might be filled with sweet potato or Asian red beans and mozzarella.
 Now you’re ready for the rest of your day.

 Janss Family House